-Lawrence Livermore National Laboratory, L-465, 7000 East Avenue, Livermore, CA 94551
+Lawrence Livermore National Laboratory, L-465, 7000 East Avenue, Livermore, CA 94551 E-mail: beach2@llnl.gov

-E-mail: beach2@llnl.gov

-Using four field equations, a recently proposed theory that covers the phenomenology of classical physics at the level of the Maxwell and Einstein Field Equations (M&EFEs) but then goes further by unifying electromagnetic and gravitational phenomena in a fundamentally new way is reviewed.
-Maxwell's field equations are a consequence of the new theory, as are Einstein's field equations augmented by a term that can replicate both dark matter and dark energy.
-To emphasize the unification brought to electromagnetic and gravitational phenomena by the new theory, specific solutions for a spherically-symmetric charged particle, and both electromagnetic and gravitational waves are presented.
-A unique feature of the new theory is the treatment of both charge and mass density as dynamic fields, this as opposed to their treatment in the classical M&EFEs where they are external parameters.
-This feature enables a procedure for quantizing the mass, charge and angular momentum of particle-like solutions.
-Finally, antimatter is naturally accommodated by the new theory and its interaction with a gravitational field is reviewed.
+Using four equations, a recently proposed classical field theory that geometrically couples electromagnetism to gravitation in a fundamentally new way is reviewed.
+Maxwell's field equations are a consequence of the new theory as are Einstein's field equations augmented by a term that can replicate both dark matter and dark energy.
+To emphasize the unification brought to electromagnetic and gravitational phenomena by the new theory specific solutions are investigated: a spherically-symmetric charged particle solution, a cosmological solution representing a homogeneous and isotropic universe, and solutions representing electromagnetic and gravitational waves.
+A unique feature of the new theory is that both charge and mass density are treated as dynamic fields, this as opposed to their treatment in the classical Maxwell and Einstein field equations where they are introduced as external entities.
+This feature suggests a procedure for quantizing the mass, charge and angular momentum that characterize particle-like solutions.
+Finally, antimatter, which is naturally accommodated by the new theory, and its interaction with a gravitational field is investigated.

-(key words: unified field theory, electromagnetism, Maxwell's equations, gravitation, General Relativity, Einstein's field equations, gravitational radiation, hidden variable, dark matter, cosmological constant)
+(key words: unified field theory; electromagnetism; Maxwell's equations; gravitation; General Relativity; Einstein's field equations; gravitational radiation; hidden variable; dark matter; dark energy)